Try It Yourself

 Explanation

 Examine the transactions for this flow.
-In this example you can see that country language are all in an element called Languages in the JSON response from the HTTP request.
+In this example, you can see that the country languages are all in an element called Languages in the JSON response from the HTTP request.
 The SplitComponent uses XPath to split the multiple languages.
-Every language 'set' is sent through the bottom of the split component and then aggregates them again.
-Result: an array with the country's languages in a JSON array.
+Each language 'set' is sent through the bottom of the Split component and then aggregated again.
+Result: an array of the country's languages in a JSON array.

 Build Your First Flow